-In Composition I, students write in a variety of collegelevel genres using a flexible writing process.
+In Composition I, students write in a variety of college-level genres using a flexible writing process.
 Students learn to consider the rhetorical situation, to develop and support claims effectively with reasons and evidence, and to integrate sources into their writing.
 Students will write a minimum of 5,000 words in at least four formal, revised writing assignments which comprise at least 60% of the final grade for the course.
 At least one formal assignment must be 1,250 words minimum

-Prerequisite: Sufficiently high placement test score OR a grade of C or higher in ENG-098 or ENG-099.
-Note: For all degrees that require ENG-101, a grade of C or higher must be earned in this course.
+Prerequisite: Appropriate college placement measures (see college website) or successful completion of ENG-098 with a C or higher.
 IAI Code: C1 900.
 PCS Code: 1.1.
 Lecture: 3.
 Lab: 0.